 PASS, PASS with Restriction [PWR] (specific deficiency -- one aptitude score is below 2.0); FAIL (two or more scores below 2.0).
 The PWR status must be corrected by actions set and documented by the examining committee within the same academic semester.
-Remedial action taken for PWR status will be documented on the second page of the Prelim Evaluation Form, and signed/dated by the research advisor.
+Remedial action taken for PWR status will be documented on the second page of the Prelim Evaluation Form and signed/dated by the research advisor.
 If the deficiency is not corrected and documented, a grade of FAIL is assigned.
 FAIL status requires the student to retake the prelim within four months of the initial exam.
 This examination can be repeated once.
 A second failure automatically transfers the student to the MS degree program.

-C&PE Preliminary Exam of Graduate Research Committee Evaluation Document
+C&PE Preliminary Exam of Graduate Research Committee Evaluation

-Student Name: Date: Time:

-Grading Scale: 1 = Does not demonstrate the aptitude 2 = Shows demonstrable evidence of acquiring the aptitude 3 = Shows ability to utilize aptitude to further research goals

-Overall Grade: PASS / PWR / FAIL

-Evaluators: Enter average committee grade and supporting observations from written report, oral presentation and/or responses to questions.

-Aptitude 1 -- Independent, original critical thinking Committee Member Grade Comments:

-Aptitude 2 -- Planning and organizing a research project Committee Member Grade Comments:

-Aptitude 3 -- Use of previous work and background literature to show Committee Member Grade a) Understanding of the planned research within scope of project Comments:

-b) Ability to conduct that research Comments:

-Aptitude 4 -- Application of fundamental theory (e.g. equations) to the proposed work Committee Member Grade Comments:

-Aptitude 5 -- Effective communication of technical work Committee Member Grade Comments:

-Evaluators Name: Signature:
+Student Name: Date: Time: e the aptitude evidence of acquiring the aptitude the aptitude to further research goals Overall Grade:PASS / PWR / FAIL Evaluators: Enter average committee graresponses to questions de and supporting observations from v vritten report, oral presentation and/or Aptitude 1 - Independent, original crit tical thinking Committee Member Grade $[1-3]$ Comments: [1-3] Aptitude 2 - Planning and organizing a Comments: a research project Committee Member Grade Aptitude 3 - Use of previous work and a) Understanding of the planned resear Comments: Committee Member Grade[1-3] b) Ability to conduct that research Comments: Aptitude 4 - Application of fundamental Comments: tal theory (e.g. equations) to the proposed work Committee Member Grade[1-3] Aptitude 5 - Effective communication Comments: of technical work Committee Member Grade Evaluator's Name: Signature: